The Man Who Knew Too Much (1956 film): Plot

-Jo learns that Buchanan has gone to a concert at Royal Albert Hall, and asks the police to take her there.
+Jo learns that Buchanan has gone to a concert at the Royal Albert Hall, and asks the police to take her there.
 Once the police and Jo leave, the Draytons take Hank to a foreign embassy.
-In the Royal Albert Hall lobby, Jo sees the man who came to her door in Morocco.
+In the Royal Albert Hall lobby, Jo sees the man who came to her door in Marrakesh.
 When he threatens to harm Hank if she interferes, she realizes he is the assassin sent to kill the foreign prime minister.

 Ben escapes the chapel through its bell tower and reaches the Royal Albert Hall, where Jo points out the assassin.
 Ben searches the balcony boxes for the killer, who is waiting for a cymbal crash to mask his gunshot.
 Just before the cymbals crash, Jo screams and the assassin misses his mark, only wounding his target.
 Ben struggles with the would-be killer, who falls to his death.

 Concluding that Hank is likely to be at the embassy, but that it is sovereign and exempt from an investigation, the McKennas secure an invitation from the grateful prime minister.
 The ambassador organized the plot to kill the prime minister, and blames the failed attempt on the Draytons.
 Knowing that Hank can testify against them, he orders the Draytons to kill the boy.

 The prime minister asks Jo to sing.
 She loudly performs "Que Sera, Sera", so that Hank will hear her.
 Lucy, who is guarding Hank while Edward prepares to murder him, is distressed at the prospect of killing a child, so she encourages the boy to whistle along with the song.
 Ben finds Hank.
 Edward tries escaping with them at gunpoint, but when Ben hits him, he falls down the stairs to his death.

 The McKennas return to their hotel suite.
-Ben explains to their now-sleeping friends, "I'm sorry we were gone so long, but we had to go over and pick up Hank."
+Ben explains to Jo's now-sleeping friends, "I'm sorry we were gone so long, but we had to go over and pick up Hank."